I Planned My Entire Retirement Carefully — Then a Single 6-Month Medicare Enrollment Delay Handed Me a Permanent Penalty I Can Never Undo

 How long is the Medicare Initial Enrollment Period and when does it start?

 Your Initial Enrollment Period (IEP) is exactly 7 months long.
 It opens 3 months before the month you turn 65, includes your actual birthday month, and then gives you 3 more months after that.
 So if you turn 65 in June, your window runs from March 1 through September 30.
-Missing that full window is what puts people at risk for the permanent penalty the article describes.
+Missing that full window is what puts people at risk for the permanent penalty described above.
+Enrolling in the first 3 months of your IEP also ensures your coverage starts on time — enrolling in the final 3 months can delay when your coverage begins.

 When is the General Enrollment Period and how long do you wait for coverage to kick in?